1931 São Paulo FC season

 The 1931 season was the second competitive season of São Paulo Futebol Clube.
-In this season, only one year after his debut São Paulo won his first official title with an impressive performance at the Campeonato Paulista with over 20 wins, Rubens Salles, a former player from Club Athletico Paulistano, became the first champion manager in the history of São Paulo FC, after a runners-up performance reached in previous year.
+In this season, only one year after its debut São Paulo won its first official title with an impressive performance at the Campeonato Paulista with over 20 wins.
+Rubens Salles, a former player from Club Athletico Paulistano, became the first champion manager in the history of São Paulo FC, after a runners-up performance reached in previous year.